reduction-dev/reduction-site/docs/tutorials/tumbling-windows.md

 rxn.TestRun(handler, eventData)
 ```

-And then we can assert on the events in the `memorySink`.
+And finally we can assert on the events in the `memorySink`.

 ```go
 if len(memorySink.Records) != 2 {